percona/psmdb-docs/docs/telemetry.md

 Even after stopping the telemetry agent service, a different part of the software (Telemetry subsystem) continues to create the Metrics file related to telemetry every day and saves that file for seven days.

-### To disable the Telemetry subsystem
+### To stop the Metrics file creation

-You can disable the Telemetry subsystem by running the `setParameter` command in one of the following ways:
+You can disable the Telemetry subsystem temporarily by running the `setParameter` command in one of the following ways:

 === ":octicons-file-code-24: Configuration file"